tylerlaberge/Jasper/README.md

 ### Defining asynchronous steps

 Jasper makes testing asynchronous code a breeze.
-Simply define your step as async function like normal and you are good to go.
+Simply define your step as an async function like normal and you are good to go.

 ```python
 from jasper import step